plodah/ploopy_viamenus/README.md

 - Enable/disable dragscroll with caps/num/scroll lock
 - If toggled on, dragscroll can optionally be deactivated by another key press
 - invert dragscroll direction for x/y independently
+- Dragscroll Straightening; slight left/right scrolling can be ignored while scrolling up/down.
+  Also Vertical scrolling ignored while scrolling Left/Right.
+  Sensitivity is adjustable; e.g. "75% sensitivity" will ignore lesser scroll where it's <75% of the greater scroll.
+100% sensitivity is fully one-dimensional.

+### Drag-volume
+While this key is held, pointer movement is stopped and up/down movement adjusts volume.

 ### Mouse Jiggler
 The pointer will move an imperceptably small amount, in a pseudo-random direction at a pseudo-random interval.